jacobjoaquin/csd/_doc_source/source/pysco_evolving_amen.rst

 *************************
 Developing a Python Score
 *************************

-*"Sometimes you have to run before you learn how to walk."* - Tony Stark

 Since Python is an open-ended environment, there are many ways in which to develop a personalized score environment for a piece.
 In this section, we'll build new features into our environment one by one.
 Many of these concepts may be used in other pieces either together, or individually.